Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Regularly scanning your website for malware and other security vulnerabilities is essential for protecting your site and your customers.
 Many security plugins and services can automate this process.

-One recommended tool is Security Headers by snyk, which quickly checks whether your site uses essential HTTP response headers like Content-Security-Policy and Strict-Transport-Security.
+One recommended tool is Security Headers by Snyk, which quickly checks whether your site uses essential HTTP response headers like Content-Security-Policy and Strict-Transport-Security.

 These headers help protect against common threats such as cross-site scripting (XSS), clickjacking, and code injection.